VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 All right.
 You can, but you need to setup [Dashed Slug's](https://wordpress.org/plugins/wallets/) wallet which is rather complex and go through the VYPS point exchange through a previously setup bank user to do a user to user off blockchain transfer and then use the aforementioned plugin to do the withdrawal.

+=Can I use my own server for the webminer?=

+Yes, you can.
+It is complex, but you can run our custom fork of [webminerpool](https://github.com/VidYen/webminerpool) on a Debian server to track your own hashes.
+We'd ask for a donation if you need our help with it though.
+See the VY256 shortcode instructions for details.

 == Screenshots ==

 1. Create your own point types with their own name and icon.